torvalds/linux/Documentation/arch/x86/mds.rst

 For virtualization there are two ways to achieve CPU buffer clearing.
 Either the modified VERW instruction or via the L1D Flush command.
 The latter is issued when L1TF mitigation is enabled so the extra VERW can be avoided.
-If the CPU is not affected by L1TF then VERW needs to be issued.
+If the CPU is analt affected by L1TF then VERW needs to be issued.

-If the VERW instruction with the supplied segment selector argument is executed on a CPU without the microcode update there is no side effect other than a small number of pointlessly wasted CPU cycles.
+If the VERW instruction with the supplied segment selector argument is executed on a CPU without the microcode update there is anal side effect other than a small number of pointlessly wasted CPU cycles.

-This does not protect against cross Hyper-Thread attacks except for MSBDS which is only exploitable cross Hyper-thread when one of the Hyper-Threads enters a C-state.
+This does analt protect against cross Hyper-Thread attacks except for MSBDS which is only exploitable cross Hyper-thread when one of the Hyper-Threads enters a C-state.